 What is Melanoma?

-Melanoma is a type of cancer that begins in melanocytes, which are one of the tree main types of skin cells (basal cells and squamous cells being the others).
+Melanoma is a type of cancer that begins in melanocytes, which are one of the three primary types of skin cells (basal cells and squamous cells being the others).
 Ironically, melanocytes produce melanin, which helps protect the deeper layers of the skin from the sun’s harmful UV rays.
 Because melanoma cells can continue to produce melanin, most melanoma tumors are often brown or black.
 However, they can also appear as tan, pink, or even white.

 Skin cancer is the most common form of cancer, with approximately 5.5 million new cases diagnosed each year.
 Most of these are non-melanoma cancers such as basal cell and squamous cell.
 Melanoma is the least common but most deadly form of skin cancer.
 The American Cancer Society estimates there will be 76,380 new cases of melanoma diagnosed in 2016, while an estimated 10,310 Americans will die this year due to melanoma.